 Inside Kate was met by 11-year-old Martin Slepcikova who presented her with a bouquet of flowers.
 Martin is helping artist Alex Sturock on an exhibition about their native home country of Slovakia.
 Martin showed the Duchess a montage of photos taken in Croatia.

 Kate also viewed an exhibition featuring photomontages of Cliftonville residents and local personalities, named “Souvenirs of Cliftonville”.
 Here’s Kate chatting with one of the subjects.
 Photograph via @KensingtonRoyal –

 She also met with artists in residence to hear about their work with communities within Cliftonville.

 Kate coos over newborn baby Eva, born just six weeks ago to architect Tamsin Landells and her husband Tim Ratliff.

-Kate speaks with the artists about Thanet’s thriving art scene and speaks with an artist who makes woollen jellyfish (see below) –
+Kate spoke with the artists about Thanet’s thriving art scene and speaks with an artist who makes woollen jellyfish.

 Kate was given a full tour of the studios – she looked around a print studio, a project space and general workspaces.

 Today, Kate wore a black and white spotty Dalmatian print coat by high street brand Hobbs London.